Originally published in: Turtle Soup (Vol. 2) #4

 It’s an intelligent maneuver I wish the mainstream Foot Clan would employ over “throw wave after wave of men at the Turtles until they’re all dead”.

-Lavigne’s colors are a nice compliment to Zulli’s pencils, though he sort of mutes the exaggerated beak that Zulli typically gives his Turtles.
+Lavigne’s colors are a nice complement to Zulli’s pencils, though he sort of mutes the exaggerated beak that Zulli typically gives his Turtles.
 As it is, the Turtle looks somewhere in-between Zulli’s “Souls Winter” style and his “Mirage” style as seen in “O-Deed”.
 As a result, I’m not entirely sure if this is meant to be “Souls Winter” continuity or Mirage continuity.
 On the first page, the Turtle even has his bandana hanging loose around his neck, and the “Souls Winter” Turtles never wore bandanas.
 Of course, the bandana disappears in all subsequent pages, so who knows?
 The Foot Soldier is also drawn in the design of the "Souls Winter" Foot Soldiers, not the Mirage Foot Soldiers, so it's a little confusing.

 Anyway, this is a neat little piece with some fine art and coloring, though the lack of story makes it hard to really “grade”.
 The most I can say is, “I dig it”.